-There have been widespread savings in such areas as maintenance costs on branch lines, staff costs at poorly patronised stations, and the release of more than 1,000 badly needed freight wagons, as well as many locomotives for other more profitable services.
-More than 350 open level crossings were due to be closed.
-Uneconomic country passenger services on many lines have been replaced by contracted bus services, with similar advantages.
+There have been widespread savings in such areas as maintenance costs on branch lines, staff costs at inadequately patronised stations, and the release of more than 1,000 much needed freight wagons, as well as many locomotives, for other more profitable services.
+More than 350 open level crossings are being closed.
+Uneconomic country passenger services on many railway lines have been replaced by contracted bus services, with similar advantages for both passengers and the Victorian Railways.